robitalec/extending-spatsoc-application-paper/literature/Flack_2018.md

 [Supplement](https://www.science.org/doi/10.1126/science.aap7781#supplementary-materials)

 Calculated time advance/delay $\Delta t$  as the time advance/delay minimizing the distance between individual i at time $t - \Delta t$ and individual j.
-Then checked this against position within flock
+Then checked this against position within flock ([position within group](position%20within%20group.md))

 Calculated leadership using [directional correlation delay](directional%20correlation%20delay.md) as in [Nagy_2010](Nagy_2010.md) using the interval of time between -20s and 20s. $t^{*}_{ij}(t)$ = for each time step the maximal value of $C_{ij}(\tau, t)$.
 The average directional correlation time delay for each individual is calculated as the average of directional correlation time delays for all flock members where the correlation is minimum 0.9 and interindividual distance less than 200m